Understanding the Game of Craps: Odds and House Edge

 Line Bets

-The Line bets are the most fundamental wagers in the game of craps and with them, players bet that the shooter will win or lose.
-They include the Pass and Don’t Pass bets, which are necessary for the round to begin, and the Come and Don’t Come wagers, which are practically the same.
-However, they are not mandatory and instead of being placed before the come-out roll, chips for them can be placed on the table only after the point number has been established.
+The Line bets are the most fundamental wagers in the game of craps, and with them, players bet on whether the shooter will win or lose.
+They include the Pass and Don’t Pass bets, which are necessary for the round to begin, as well as the Come and Don’t Come wagers, which are practically the same.
+These latter bets are not mandatory, and instead of being placed before the come-out roll, chips for them can be placed on the table only after the point number has been established.

-In addition, players who have made any of these wagers can also take Odds on them by adding more chips on the table.
-To take 5x odds on their Pass Line, players simply put their chips (5 times the number of chips for the Pass bet) behind the Pass Line on the layout.
-However, these bets are rarely resolved in a single roll, which is why calculating the house edge for them requires several and more complex equations.
-The table below includes the house edge percentages – per bet made, as well as per bet resolved and per roll.
+In addition, players who have made any of these wagers can also take Odds on them by adding more chips to the table.
+To take 5x odds on their Pass Line, players simply place additional chips (five times the amount of the Pass bet) behind the Pass Line on the layout.
+However, these bets are rarely resolved in a single roll, which is why calculating their house edge requires several, more complex equations.
+The table below lists the house edge percentages per bet made, per bet resolved, and per roll.

 Type of Bet Payout True Odds House Edge (HE) HE (per bet resolved) HE (per roll)